fredpy/trex2-agent/README.md

 reactor which the will require:
 * europa-pso 2.6:  https://github.com/nasa/europa

+But you can safely disable europa via setting WITH_EUROPA to OFF via cmake tools (ccmake or cmake-gui)

 Code documentation (the little there is...) is formated for doxygen: http://www.doxygen.org

-Although one can disable europa via setting WITH_EUROPA to OFF via cmake tools (ccmake or cmake-gui)

 Further plugin may require extra dependencies; for example the ROS extension if enabled naturally expect ROS to be installed